 Importantly if a substance is manufactured or imported into the EEA at >10 tonnes/year and the substance is classified as hazardous under CLP, an extended SDS (eSDS) should be prepared and supplied to customers.
 This contains an additional annex with one or more exposure scenario(s).

 TSG can help prepare CLP-compliant SDSs & eSDSs.

 Substances registered as active substances under EU pesticide or biocide regulations, or those classified under CLP as carcinogenic, mutagenic or toxic to reproduction (CMR) require a CLH dossier be prepared and submitted to ECHA for evaluation.
 Using available scientific data, a CLH dossier must review the physical, health, environmental and other hazards of the substance to derive/justify the CLP classification/non-classification.
 A CLH dossier is normally submitted by the Member State/Competent Authority, but is often prepared by the substance registrant or supplier.

-With extensive experience through our dedicated EU pesticide and biocide regulatory teams, supported by technical specialists, TSG can assist preparing and submitting CLH dossiers.
+With extensive experience through our dedicated EU pesticide and biocide regulatory teams, supported by technical specialists and chemical expertise, TSG can assist preparing and submitting CLH dossiers.